2007 Cricket World Cup: Tournament points

-Umpires
+Match officials

 The umpiring panel for the 2007 Cricket World Cup comprised nine umpires from the Elite Panel of ICC Umpires (the only member not included was Darrell Hair), and nine umpires from the international panel.
 The refereeing panel consisted of seven members from the Elite Panel of ICC Referees, with Clive Lloyd not being included due to his role as the West Indies's team manager.
 Aleem Dar went on to stand as an umpire in his first World Cup final, alongside Steve Bucknor who appeared in his fifth final in a row, extending his record of four from the 2003 World Cup.

 Groups

 Seeds

 The tournament began with a league stage consisting of four groups of four.
 Each team played each of the other teams in its group once.
 Australia, India, England, and the West Indies were placed in separate pools for logistical reasons, as they were expected to have the most supporters in attendance, and transport and accommodation capacity in the West Indies was limited.

 The groups are listed below, with seedings (rankings from April 2005) shown in brackets.
 Each group played all of its matches at a single ground.